 Thursday, April 30 Update:

 The Massachusetts Office of the Child Advocate (OCA) Public Information Campaign

 The Massachusetts Office of the Child Advocate (OCA) in partnership with UMass Medical is launching a public information campaign designed to make Massachusetts families aware of state resources that are available to them and encourage struggling families to reach out for help.
 You can access information and graphics that you can share to help get the word out about resources that are available here.

 Commonwealth Children's Fund Announces Launch of Massachusetts Family Child Care Emergency Fund

 Webinar recording on the status of the Small Business Administration’s Paycheck Protection Program (PPP) can be found here.

-On Wednesday, April 22nd at 2pm, Strategies for Children is co-sponsoring a technical assistance webinar to advise child care providers on various forms of financial assistance that may be available to them.
+On Wednesday, April 22nd, Strategies for Children is co-sponsored a technical assistance webinar to advise child care providers on various forms of financial assistance that may be available to them.